v1zh3d/WIDER-Face-Detection-using-MTCNN/README.md

 ***notice: You should be at `ROOT_DIR/` if you want to run the following command.***

 You can run `python test_img.py YOUR_IMAGE_PATH --model_dir ./save_model/all_in_one/ --save_image True --save_name sample.jpg --save_file sample.txt` to test mtcnn with the provided model.
-You can also provide your own training model directory to do the test.
+You can also provide your own training model directory to do the test or use the `new_saver` model trained with less no. of epochs.
 If there are multiple models in the directory, the program will automatically choose the model with the maximum iterations.
 ### Results
 ![sample.jpg](./images/sample_test.jpg)